<> <> <> <>

 If you're losing hair because of a medication, your doctor may simply recommend a different one, whereas if you find that your hair falls because of your go-to hairstyle, changing it up might be enough to stop the shedding.

-Because it is a personalised hair loss treatment, it takes into account the specific cause behind your hair loss to determine a medication dosage that works for you.
-And the efficacy is clear: thanks to this treatment, 83% of men will keep their hair and 66% will regrow it.
+Pilot's clinical hair loss treatment is a personalised hair loss treatment and it takes into account the specific cause behind your hair loss to determine a dosage that works for you.

-For those not ready for a prescription treatment just yet, Pilot's Hair Growth Kit combines all the best ingredients to support healthy hair growth and comes packed with Biotin Hair Gummies, Hair Growth Shampoo & Conditioner, and a Derma Roller.
+Pilot's Hair Growth Kit is also a great option, as it combines all the best ingredients to support healthy hair growth and comes packed with Biotin Hair Gummies, Hair Growth Shampoo & Conditioner, and a Derma Roller.

 Keen to read up on other treatment options and causes of hair loss?
 Check out Pilot's guide to hair loss here.